About Tyler J Loftus

 In 2012, Dr. Loftus started his residency in general surgery at UF Health Department of Surgery and became the administrative chief resident in 2018.
 After completing an NIH-sponsored research fellowship in the Sepsis and Critical Illness Research Center, Dr. Loftus continues to further his education working toward a PhD in Biomedical Informatics through the UF College of Medicine.

 His peer-reviewed publications and research presentations at national and international meetings have evolved from translational science focusing on bone marrow failure and anemia after traumatic injury to data science focusing on machine learning to augment personalized, patient-centered decision-making.
+Dr. Loftus is the Associate Director of Research for the University of Florida Intelligent Critical Care Center.

 American Board of Surgery Certifying ExaminationAmerican Board of Surgery